ajhenley/gitbook/comments.md

 <!-- djw: done -->
 ####Comments

-Newsflash: Your memory doesn't work.
+**Newsflash**: Your memory doesn't work.
 If you don't believe me then find a program you've written over 6 months or a year ago.
 Now go through it line by line.
 Explain to another person the reasons for each line of code in the program.

 Try doing that with somebody's else's program.